 If you buy from a Washington state dealer, they handle the transfer.
 If you buy from a private owner or an out-of-state dealer, you may need to take care of it.

-The car is less than ten years old: fill out the Odometer Disclosure section on the Title.
+The car is less than 10 years old: fill out the Odometer Disclosure section on the Title.
 Most titles have an Odometer Disclosure section.

-The car is more than ten years old: you do not have to report the Odometer miles.
+The car is more than 10 years old: you do not have to report the Odometer miles.

 Visit a vehicle licensing office.

-Email CustomerCare@dol.wa.gov to request the Odometer Disclosure form.
+Email CustomerCare@dol.wa.gov to ask for the Odometer Disclosure form.
 Give your name and mailing address.
 They will mail it to you within two business days.